ryanmokeefe/react-review-code-challenge/README.md

 # React-Review Code Challenge

-Your challenge is to create a simple instagram post component that can be reused to contains any photo and caption.
+Your challenge is to create a simple instagram post component that can be reused to contain any photo and caption.

 ![insta-example](./public/insta-example.png)